D-Andreev/recommender-addon/README.md

 /**
-    get the current date and time in javascript get the current date and time in python something very different
+    get the current date and time in javascript get the current date and time in python what is the time now
-    what is the time now
+    something very different
 */
 ```
 We can also pass `filterStopWords` which is optional and `false` by default.
 If `filterStopWords` is `true` those words will be filtered out and not considered when calculating similarity.
 Stop-words are those words that appear very commonly across the documents, therefore loosing their representativeness and don't contribute to the meaning of the text. i.e (`a`, `about`, `the`, `if`, `it`, `is`...).
 The full stop words list can be viewed [here](https://github.com/D-Andreev/recommender-addon/blob/master/include/Constants.h#L8).

 ### Collaborative filtering
 The input for collaborative filtering is a table with user ratings.
 Each row is an item and each column is a user.
 Consider the following table with ratings of movies. `U01,U02,U03...U13` are users and `M01,M02,M03...M6` are movies.
 A rating of `0` means that the user has not rated the movie.
-Ratings range from `1` to `5`.
+In this example ratings range from `1` to `5`, but they can be in any system (i.e. 1-10).
 ```
         U01   U02   U03   U04   U05   U06   U07   U08   U10   U11   U12   U13
    M1   1     0     3     0     0     5     0     0     5     0     4     0